CALewis1955/Doordash_ETA_Predictor/README.md

     docker build --build-arg AWS_ACCESS_KEY_ID=<your AWS Access Key> --build-arg AWS_SECRET_ACCESS_KEY=<your AWS Secret Access Key> -t web-service:v1 .

 Note that the AWS default region has been hard-coded as an environmental variable in the Dockerfile.
 You will need to change this to your AWS default region or modify the Dockerfile to pass in the AWS default region as an additional build argument.
+Also, in the file "predict_mlflow.py", you will need to specify your s3 bucket name and RUN_ID to retrieve the logged model.

 To run the web-service, use this command:

     docker run -it --rm -p 9696:9696  web-service:v1

+You will need to configure your AWS EC2 permissions to allow inbound and outbound traffic on port 9696.
 To test the web-sever, open a new terminal window and go to prediction-server/tests directory.
 Run the following commands:

     poetry env use 3.11.9
     poetry install